rahadian/RegistrationForm-Django/README.md

         'PORT': '',
     }

 change the USER and PASSWORD with your mysql user and password.
+If you confused, you can copy settings.py in this repo to your directory.

-8. Back to the formku project directory and do migrations with this command
+9. Back to the formku project directory and do migrations with this command
     > python manage.py makemigrations users
-9.
+10. Implement it to database use this command
+    > python manage.py migrate